Jessica F. Cantlon: Research and career

-Cantlon joined the University of Rochester as an assistant professor in 2009.
+Cantlon joined the University of Rochester as an Assistant Professor in 2009.
 Here she studied the innate ability of humans to recognise and understand numbers.
 Whilst the capacity for complicated symbolic mathematics appears to be unique to humans, it is not clear where this numerical prowess emerges from.
 She combines psychological investigations with Magnetic Resonance Imaging (MRI) and Positron Emission Tomography (PET) to understand mathematical intuition.
 She continued to study the mathematical abilities of monkeys, showing that even young baboons can differentiate between large and small numbers.

+In 2017, Cantlon was one of several whistleblowers who sued the University of Rochester for its handling of sexual harassment complaints.
+Cantlon and another whistleblower Celeste Kidd were named as two of Time's Person of the Year 2017 for their complaints.
+Later that year Cantlon left her position at the University of Rochester alleging that they failed to act while the investigation was proceeding and took up a position at Carnegie Mellon.
+Ultimately, in 2020, Cantlon and the other plaintiffs settled with the University or Rochester for $9.4 million.

 In 2018 Cantlon was made the Zdrojkowski Chair in Developmental Neuroscience at Carnegie Mellon University.
 Using MRI, Cantlon studied activity in the intraparietal sulcus of young people during numerical tasks.
 She demonstrated that boys and girls have identical capabilities.

-Academic service

-Whilst working at the University of Rochester Cantlon was one of the whistleblowers, along with Richard Aslin and Celeste Kidd, who reported sexual harassment of students by another professor in 2016.
-Cantlon objected to the university’s sexual harassment procedures when administrators closed the investigation of the professor without interviewing many of the students who were sexually harassed, and then administrators retaliated against Cantlon and Aslin.
-In 2017 Cantlon and Celeste Kidd and seven other faculty and students sued the University of Rochester, claiming the university broke sexual harassment laws and covered it up.
-In 2020, a federal judge ruled in favour of Cantlon and her co-plaintiffs, stating that there was sufficient evidence to move the case forward in court.
-The court upheld 16 of the 17 plaintiffs’ claims.
-After that federal court decision, the university initiated a settlement with Cantlon, Kidd, and the other plaintiffs for $9.4 million and issued a statement thanking the plaintiffs for bringing their concerns forward.
-Cantlon left her position at the University of Rochester in 2018 and took up a position at Carnegie Mellon.

-Cantlon was publicly acknowledged for her contributions to combatting sexual harassment in science and continues to speak out about the impact of sexual harassment on women’s careers, and the retaliation she experienced as a whistleblower.